-Tips for Hiring and Retaining Top Welders
+Tips for Hiring Welders and How To Retain Them

 If you think about it, welders are one of the most necessary professions in the entire workforce, regardless of the industry.
 They’re needed for automobiles, shipbuilding, energy plants — you name it.
 Without them, your company’s production might grind to a halt.
 Don’t fret – we’ve curated a list of helpful tips to retain the welders you have and attract ones for open positions.

 Baby Boomer-era skilled trades workers are retiring in droves.
 If you limit your searches to the next generation of welders, you will miss out on opportunities to hire and to capture valuable knowledge from experienced workers.
 It’s best to employ welders of various experience levels to allow for smoother transition when workers retire or find another job.

 Welders of any experience level will enjoy working where they feel valued, challenged and part of the bigger picture.
 When reaching out to potential talent, emphasize upward mobility, growth, and challenging work to get them on board.
 Once hired, keep welders engaged by offering upskilling opportunities so they can add new skills.
 You can also engage more experienced welders with mentorship opportunities and routinely ask for their ideas on how to improve your welding program.